SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 Your tests will be supplied with a function named `sum()`.

 It should meet the following requirements:
-- Take an array of numbers as argument.
+- Take an array of numbers as an argument
-- Return the sum of the values of all elements inside the array.
+- Return the sum of the values of all elements inside the array

 # Example